marcusig/woocommerce-product-customizer/src/readme.txt

 == Upgrade Notice ==

-* 1.2.15 adds new hooks and various tweaks.
+* 1.2.16 adds new hooks and various tweaks as well as the possibility to use custom HTML instead of regular image content.
 Added the possibility to select and delete several items at a time in the admin.